 Zebulon's choral and liturgical music is frequently commissioned and widely performed by schools, churches, and arts organizations.
-More than fifty of his works are published by Augsburg Fortress, Boosey & Hawkes, Colla Voce, GIA, and MorningStar Music, and in Sweden by Gehrmans Musikförlag.
+More than fifty of his works are published domestically by Augsburg Fortress, Boosey & Hawkes, Colla Voce, E.C.
+Schirmer, GIA, and MorningStar Music, and by Gehrmans Musikförlag in Sweden.
 Honors include the Raabe Prize for Excellence in Sacred Composition (2011), a Faith Partners residency grant from the American Composers Forum (2011-2012), Finalist standing in the American Prize in Choral Composition (2014), and numerous ASCAP Performance Plus Awards.

 His scholarly research is published in the Choral Journal, the Bulletin for the Council on Research in Music Education, Cross Accent, and TRIAD.
 He compiled and edited the Augsburg Motet Book (2013) and the Augsburg Chorale Book (2017), and co-edited With a Voice of Singing: Essays on Children, Choirs, and Music in the Church, a Festschrift in honor of Ronald A. Nelson.
 He contributed to the fourth and fifth volumes of Teaching Music Through Performance in Choir, and is a frequent contributor to the Sundays & Seasons and Prelude Music Planner worship resources.

 A native of Ohio, Zebulon studied music education at Ohio State University, graduating magna cum laude and with departmental distinction.
 He earned the Master of Sacred Music from Luther Seminary with St. Olaf College, and the Doctor of Musical Arts from Michigan State University, where he was a recipient of both the Charles K. Smith Fellowship in Choral Conducting and the Robert A. Harris Award for Excellence in Choral Performance.
 His primary teachers include Hilary Apfelstadt, Anton Armstrong, James Gallagher, David Rayl, Jonathan Reed, Robert Scholz, and Sandra Snow (conducting); David Cherwien and Ronald A. Nelson (composition); and John Ferguson and Paul Westermeyer (church music).